Best time for hardscaping

 Can I do hardscaping in the summer?

-While it is possible to do hardscaping in the summer, the hot temperatures can make the work more difficult and increase the risk of issues like cracking or uneven settling.
+While it is possible to do hardscaping in the summer, the hot and humid weather can make the work more challenging and increase the risk of materials not curing properly.

 How long does hardscaping last?

-Properly installed hardscaping features can last for many years, often 20 or more, with proper maintenance and care.
+Properly installed hardscaping can last for many years, often 20 or more, depending on the materials used and the quality of the installation.

 Connect with certified professionals in your area